Cover Story | Travel Issue 2024

 Prior to Karthigai Deepam, there are chariot processions, flag ceremonies and other rituals at Arunachaleshwarar temple which also sees a big crowd.
 Since the Covid-19 pandemic, only about 1,500 devotees are allowed to climb up the hill during this festival.
 Earlier, pilgrims could easily trek up to be at the sacred spot where the lamp is lit.
 Now, without a government pass, the hill cannot be accessed on these days.
 But this does have its advantages because Arunachala is a fragile ecosystem, and uncontrolled human presence can have repercussions.

 My padayatra around the hill brought me to the Ramanasramam gates at around 4.30AM.
 I was grateful that I had permission to stay in the ashram for the next three days.
 I was too exhausted to explore anymore but I loved waiting for the deepam to light up every evening.
 I sat amidst fellow Ramanasramam devotees chanting or meditating.
-It was different from the bustle of the girivalam night, but both experiences enrich in their own way, leading to what a friend, a software engineer in Chennai, who had settled in Tiruvannamalai a decade ago, once said to me: “When the holy beacon is lit, usually I feel emptied, still at peace and fully content.”
+It was different from the bustle of the girivalam night, but both experiences enrich in their own way, leading to what my friend Prakash Raja, a software engineer, who had settled in Tiruvannamalai a decade ago, once said to me: “When the holy beacon is lit, usually I feel emptied, still at peace and fully content.”

 More Columns